Constructing locally flat surfaces in 4-manifolds

-The main goal of this minicourse is to give an overview of the tools and techniques available in the purely topological setting, with the hope of emboldening more people to attack some of the many interesting open problems about locally flat surfaces in topological 4-manifolds.
+In this expository article, we give an overview of the tools and techniques available to construct such purely topological embeddings, with the hope of emboldening more researchers to attack some of the many interesting open problems about locally flat surfaces in topological $4$-manifolds.

-Broadly speaking there are two flavours of proofs and techniques in this setting.
-The first is very direct and hands-on.
-We draw explicit pictures and modify them, keeping careful track of how intersection points are created or removed.
-For example, this includes the manoeuvres in the constructive part of the proof of the disc embedding theorem (\cref{thm:DET}).
-These manoeuvres will be the focus of the first 2-3 lectures.
-Specifically we will see how they can be used to prove the following theorem, due to Lee and Wilczy\'{n}ski.
+Broadly speaking there are two types of techniques in this setting.
+First there are direct and hands-on methods, where we draw explicit pictures and modify them, keeping careful track of how intersection points are created or removed.
+This includes the manoeuvres in the constructive part of the proof of the disc embedding theorem (\Cref{thm:DET,thm:DET-full}).
+Describing these manoeuvres is the first goal of this paper.
+Specifically we will see them deployed in practice to prove the following theorem, due to Lee and Wilczy\'{n}ski.

-\begin{theoremmain}[\cite{LW97}*{$d=1$ case of Theorem~1.1}] Let $M$ be a closed, simply connected 4-manifold.
-Then every primitive class in $H_2(M;\Z)$ is represented by a locally flat torus. \end{theoremmain}
+\begin{theoremA}[{\cite[{$d=1$ case of Theorem~1.1}]{LW97}}] Let $M$ be a closed, simply connected $4$-manifold.
+Then every primitive class in $H_2(M;\Z)$ is represented by a locally flat embedded torus. \end{theoremA}

 Here a class is said to be \emph{primitive} if it is not a nonzero multiple of another class.
 The original proof of Lee and Wilczy\'{n}ski is not especially direct.
 We will give a more geometric proof from~\cite{KPRT:sigmet}.
-The above statement is a shared special case of two distinct general results, from~\cite{LW97} and \cite{KPRT:sigmet}; we state both in~\cref{sec:direct}.
+Theorem A is a shared special case of two distinct general results, from~\cite{LW97} and \cite{KPRT:sigmet}; we will state both in~\Cref{sec:direct}.

-In the second half of the minicourse we will use more abstract techniques, specifically surgery theory.
-Note that the disc embedding theorem is the key reason why surgery theoretic techniques are available in dimension four, and notably they do not apply in the smooth setting.
+In the second half of this paper we will use more abstract techniques from surgery theory to find locally flat embedded surfaces.
+The disc embedding theorem is the key reason why surgery theoretic techniques are available in dimension four, and they do not apply in the smooth setting.
 We will see how surgery theory can be used to show the following result due to Freedman and Quinn.